apaz-cli/apaz-cli.github.io/blog/Grifters.md

     On the other side of the political spectrum, I think it's naive to dismiss the fact that an entire culture has grown up around the idea of gun ownership.
-These people want to maximize their happiness too, and like the queers of today, fear the destruction of their subculture.
-The root of the fear is the same.
+These people want to maximize their happiness too, and like the queers of today they fear the destruction of their subculture.

+    The root of the fear in both cases is the same.
 But neither party understands the culture and motivations of its counterparty.
-If you believe in cultural relativism, that's a problem.
+That's a problem.
 For this reason and many others, I hate the culture war.
+I wish more people could see that we're more alike than we realize.

 <br>
 <div style="text-align: center;">
 <figure>
 <img src="images/gender_vs_guns.jpg" height=400>
-<figcaption aria-hidden="true">Do you think that these two are making a legitimate effort to understand each other?</figcaption>
+<figcaption aria-hidden="true">I don't think that these two are making an effort to understand each other.</figcaption>
 </figure>
 </div>
 <br>